IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 default_version = '1.0.0'
 relocatable = true
 ```
+- For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

 ### Step 3: Create the SQL Script File
 - This file will contain the SQL code to create the custom function.